atthegate/DroneHQ/README.md

 DISCLAIMER
 ==========

-The use of the SkyWard IO, Inc. logo is merely for demonstration purposes; this app is not affiliated with SkyWard IO, Inc. in any way.
+The use of the Skyward IO, Inc. logo is merely for demonstration purposes; this app is not affiliated with Skyward IO, Inc. in any way.